turingschool/front-end-curriculum/projects/build-your-own-backend.md

   * https://developer.foursquare.com/
   * data.world
 * Parse CSVs or JSON files (Node has built-in modules for parsing CSVs)
 * Create the data yourself.
-You must create a ‘seed file’ with a minimum of ~30 rows of data for each main table
+You must create a ‘seed file’ with a minimum of ~30 rows of data for each main table.

 ### Relationships